A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The AL hierarchy and a Lax pair for its master symmetries

-After the rescaling $x_n\to e^{-2t}x_n$, $y_n\to e^{2t}y_n$, the vector field $T_1-T_{-1}$ reduces to the Ablowitz-Ladik equations as written in \eqref{ALequations}.
+After the rescaling $x_n\to e^{-2t}x_n$, $y_n\to e^{2t}y_n$, the vector f\/ield $T_1-T_{-1}$ reduces to the Ablowitz--Ladik equations as written in~\eqref{ALequations}.
 In this paper, we won't discuss the Hamiltonian structure of the AL hierarchy in terms of the CMV matrices $A_1$ and $A_2$.
 One can show that for $k\geq 1$

-where $H_k^{(1)}=-\frac{1}{k} Tr A_1^k, H_k^{(2)}=\frac{1}{k}Tr A_2^k$ and $Tr$ denotes the formal trace, see \cite{V} for a proof inspired by \cite{AVM2} in the context of Hessenberg matrices.
+where $H_k^{(1)}=-\frac{1}{k}\, \text{Tr}\, A_1^k, H_k^{(2)}=\frac{1}{k}\,\text{Tr}\, A_2^k$ and $\text{Tr}$ denotes the formal trace, see~\cite{V} for a~proof inspired by~\cite{AVM2} in the context of Hessenberg matrices.